vsdeeper/visual-development/README.md

 # visual-development

-Tools for visual development through abstract configuration.
+Configuration platform for visual development.
+You can preview it [here](https://vsdeeper.github.io/visual-development/).

 ## Develop